AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Results and Analysis

 In reinforcement learning, agents learn through direct interaction with the environment, which is often slow and expensive in real-world domains such as robotics or healthcare applications.
-This makes \emph{sample efficiency}—learning as much as possible from limited interactions—a central concern.
-A common strategy to improve sample efficiency is to increase the \emph{replay ratio (RR)}, defined as the number of gradient updates performed per environment step \citep{fedus2020revisiting, wang2016sample, d2022sample}.
+This makes \emph{sample efficiency}---learning as much as possible from limited interactions---a central concern.
+A common strategy to improve sample efficiency is to increase the \emph{replay ratio} (RR), defined as the number of gradient updates performed per environment step \citep{fedus2020revisiting, wang2016sample, d2022sample}.
 Higher replay ratios allow agents to reuse past experiences more extensively, thereby extracting additional learning signals from limited data.
 However, increasing RR also linearly increases computational cost and, beyond a point, can degrade performance due to overfitting to outdated experiences \citep{nikishin2022primacy, d2022sample}.
-As shown in \autoref{fig:highRR}, increasing the replay ratio from 1 to 8 improves SAC’s performance by allowing more updates per sample, but performance is substantially lower when $RR=32$.
-AltNet, on the contrary, achieves superior performance even at $RR=1$ (see \autoref{fig:all_curves}) and $RR=4$ (see \autoref{fig:highRR}), surpassing the SAC trained with much higher replay ratios.
-This shows that unlike SAC, AltNet achieves higher performance and greater sample efficiency with lower replay ratios, and consequently reduced computational overhead.
-We further establish that AltNet's benefits are not derived from an increase in capacity due to an additional network: reducing the number of parameters between both networks to match a single SAC network yields nearly identical performance to AltNet with larger networks( \autoref{fig:vari}). \\
+As shown in \autoref{fig:highRR}, increasing the replay ratio from 1 to 8 improves SAC’s performance by allowing more updates per sample, but performance is substantially lower when $\text{RR}=32$.
+AltNet, by contrast, achieves superior performance even at $\text{RR}=1$ (see \autoref{fig:all_curves}) and $\text{RR}=4$ (see \autoref{fig:highRR}), surpassing SAC trained at much higher replay ratios.
+This shows that unlike SAC, AltNet achieves higher performance and greater sample efficiency at lower replay ratios, and consequently reduced computational overhead.
+We further establish that AltNet's improved performance is not due to increased capacity from the additional network: reducing the total number of parameters across the two networks to match a single SAC network yields nearly identical performance (\autoref{fig:vari}).\extraParagraphSpacing{}